National anthem of Russia: "Patrioticheskaya Pesnya"

 With the impending collapse of the Soviet Union in early 1990, a new national anthem was needed to help define the reorganized nation and to reject the Soviet past.
 The Chairman of the Supreme Soviet of the Russian SFSR, Boris Yeltsin, was advised to revive "God Save The Tsar" with modifications to the lyrics.
 However, he instead selected a piece composed by Mikhail Glinka.
 The piece, known as "Patriotícheskaya Pésnya" (Патриоти́ческая пе́сня), was a wordless piano composition discovered after Glinka's death.
 "Patrioticheskaya Pesnya" was performed in front of the Supreme Soviet of the RSFSR on November 23, 1990.
 The song was decreed by the Supreme Soviet to be the new Russian anthem that same day.
 This anthem was intended to be permanent, which can be seen from the parliamentary draft of the Constitution, approved and drafted by Supreme Soviet, Congress of People's Deputies and its Constitutional Commission (with latter formally headed by President of Russia).
 The draft, among other things, reads that:

 The National Anthem of the Russian Federation is the Patriotic Song composed by Mikhail Glinka.
 The text of the National Anthem of the Russian Federation shall be endorsed by the federal law.

-However, conflict between President and Congress made passage of that draft less likely: the Congress shifted onto more and more rewriting of the 1978 Russian Constitution, while President pushed forward with new draft Constitution, which doesn't define state symbols.
+However, conflict between President and Congress made passage of that draft less likely: the Congress shifted onto more and more rewriting of the 1978 Russian Constitution, while President pushed forward with new draft Constitution, which does not define state symbols.
 After 1993 Russian constitutional crisis and just one day before the constitutional referendum (i.e. on December 11, 1993) Yeltsin, then President of the Russian Federation, issued a presidential decree on December 11, 1993, retaining "Patrioticheskaya Pesnya" the official anthem for Russia, but this decree was provisional, since the draft Constitution (which was passed a day later) explicitly referred this matter to legislation, enacted by parliament.
 According to Article 70 of the Constitution, state symbols (which are an anthem, flag and coat of arms) required further definition by future legislation.
 As it was a constitutional matter, it had to be passed by a two-thirds majority in the Duma.

 Between 1994 and 1999, many votes were called for in the State Duma to retain "Patrioticheskaya Pesnya" as the official anthem of Russia.
 However, it faced stiff opposition from members of the Communist Party of the Russian Federation, who wanted the Soviet anthem restored.
 Because any anthem had to be approved by a two-thirds supermajority, this disagreement between Duma factions for nearly a decade prevented passage of an anthem.